back to top

 8. Skin Health

-Some people also use ginger topically to treat acne and other skin conditions, thanks to its antimicrobial properties.
+Others apply it topically for acne and other skin conditions due to its antimicrobial properties.

 Ginger root and a bottle of supplements on a table with caution symbols, a stethoscope, and a doctor's prescription pad in the background.